 Fortunately, there are many treatment programs available to help combat crack cocaine addiction.

-Some of these treatment methods and programs include:
+Some crack cocaine treatment methods and programs include:

 - crack cocaine detox